Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Daar stood there towering over all, a magnificent pillar of fury and power.
 He was *quiet,* and his voice carried so much low, rumbling authority, it...

-“Are the prisoners in good health?”
+"Are the prisoners in good health?"

 Champion Meeyuk cleared his throat.
-“They are injured, My Father, but do not require serious care.
-They will not require hospitalization for their wounds.”
+"They are injured, My Father, but do not require serious care.
+They will not require hospitalization for their wounds."

-“See to their *perfect* recovery, Champion.”
+"See to their *perfect* recovery, Champion."
 Daar spun on the balls of his footpaws and squared up to Champion Reeko.
-“Has Straightshield had a chance to review the case?
-Are they prepared to render judgement?”
+"Has Straightshield had a chance to review the case?
+Are they prepared to render judgement?"

 Champion Reeko stepped forward.
-“With respect to Champion Uriigo, My Father, Clan Straightshield requests time to verify his findings and ensure the course of justice is done correctly.”
+"With respect to Champion Uriigo, My Father, Clan Straightshield requests time to verify his findings and ensure the course of justice is done correctly."

 Daar nodded.
-“Any resource you need to accomplish a full accounting will be yours, Champion.”
+"Any resource you need to accomplish a full accounting will be yours, Champion."

 Reeko duck-nodded smartly, then turned to the squad of faceless black-clad Judge-Fathers at the back of the hall and gestured sharply toward the prisoners.